sampsyo/cs6120/content/blog/2019-12-06-alive/index.md

 It recognized that there is impact to be had from building verification systems closer to where working programmers spend their day-to-day-hacking, in part by targeting a massive existing code base in a piecewise, workable way.
 In addition, Alive's DSL and counter-examples were designed with an interface meant to be familiar to LLVM engineers, which undoubtedly paid off in the adoption of this work.
 Finally, the authors of Alive engaged closely with the LLVM community, from frequenting the RFC discussion channels to publishing high-level blog posts on their contributions.
-A less optimistic lesson, however, is that technology transfer is _still_ *really* hard.
+A less optimistic lesson, however, is that technology transfer is _still_ **really** hard.
-Despite the project's deep engagement with the community, LLVM has still not wholesale replace most of it's instruction combinations with generated code.
+Despite the project's deep engagement with the community, LLVM has still not wholesale replaced most of its instruction combinations with Alive-generated code.
 There is always more work to be done reconciling ideals from research prototypes with the difficult constraints of industry-scale software engineering!

 #### *Undefined behavior is pernicious*